 DHCD seeks one or more organizations with the capacity to bring a range of resources to prevent involuntary displacement and to provide opportunities for continued affordable rental housing.
-Grantees must provide counseling services to tenants and tenant groups which include, but are not limited to: (1) outreach to tenant groups upon notice of one-year potential for subsidy expiration; (2) technical assistance in negotiations between owners and HUD relative to renewal of federal subsidy contracts, (3) counseling for tenants in buildings where the subsidy will be lost and the tenant(s) must move, (4) counseling for tenants who are behind in their rent on best-action options (5) appropriately referring tenants who are in landlord/tenant disputes.
-Grantees must also conduct research using the many databases and research tools available to identify properties that have a critical need for counseling assistance.
+Grantees must provide counseling services to tenants and tenant groups which include, but are not limited to: (1) outreach to tenant groups upon notice of one-year potential for subsidy expiration; (2) technical assistance in negotiations between owners and HUD relative to the renewal of federal subsidy contracts; (3) counseling for tenants in buildings where the subsidy will be lost and the tenant(s) must move; (4) counseling for tenants who are behind in their rent on best-action options; and (5) appropriately referring tenants who are in landlord/tenant disputes to all available resources.
+Grantees must also conduct research using the many databases and research tools available to identify properties that have a critical need for counseling assistance, including but not limited to DCHousingsearch.org.
+Note: Advocacy on behalf of tenant groups or tenants' rights assignee -including, but not limited to, legal advice or advocacy on tenants or tenant organizations behalf in negotiations with a property owner-is expressly beyond the scope of required services for grantees.

-Note: Advocacy on behalf of tenant groups or tenants rights assignee -including, but not limited to, legal advice or advocacy on tenants' or tenant organizations' behalf in negotiations with a property owner- is expressly beyond the scope of required services for grantees.
-Grantees are expected to understand their role as tenant educators and not as advocacy groups.
-They must manage the various resources of the District Government to ensure that tenants' rights and responsibilities are understood.
+Grantees are expected to understand their role as tenant educators and not as tenant advocates.
+They must manage the various resources of the District Government to ensure that tenant rights and responsibilities are understood.
 Further, DHCD will not support organizations conducting activities for properties that the organization owns or in which it has an ownership interest.
-Additionally, in the event of a development or purchase opportunity for the tenants, the role of a prospective grantee is to ensure that tenants understand all available options.